MatchuPitchu/react-timeline-responsive/Readme.md

 ## Installation

-You can install this component via npm: `npm install react-timeline-component`
+You can install this component via npm: `npm install react-timeline`

 ## Usage